AmmarMian/qanat-tutorials/advanced/html_report/documents/hyde-hugo-starter/content/about.md

 ---

-This is an example report to showcasez capabilities of [Qanat](http://ammarmian.github.io/qanat) for compiling html static documents depending on dynamic figures.
+This is an example report to showcase capabilities of [Qanat](http://ammarmian.github.io/qanat) for compiling html static documents depending on dynamic figures.

 ## Author